secdoc/mybash/README.md

 - **Required Applications**: You will need to make sure you install `curl`, `git`, `zoxide` and `fastfetch` before running `setup.sh` script.
 - **System Utilities**: It checks for the presence of utilities like `fastfetch`, `bash-completion`, and system-specific configurations (`/etc/bashrc`).
 - **Fastfetch**: I do not recommend using the Ubuntu or Debian repos for security reasons, but rather [Github release page](https://github.com/fastfetch-cli/fastfetch/releases) and install the binary directly for your platform of choice.
   - You will need to create a directory in `./.config` within your user `/home` directory.
 You can do this through the command `mkdir fastfetch` and then copy the `config.jsonc` file to that new directory.
-This will customeze the fastfatch output.
+This will customize the fastfatch output.

 ![image](https://github.com/secdoc/mybash/assets/55542561/8315cb21-1e5a-4241-a004-1f821f810d27)